 Beautiful roundtrip starting with the train from Voss.
-Hightlights are the famous Flåm railway, biking from Berekvam to Flåm and fjord safari to Gudvangen.
+Highlights are biking from Myrdal to Flåm, fjord safari on the Nærøyfjord to Gudvangen,.and kayak on the Aurlandsfjord.

 This is a very popular round trip that lasts about 10 hours and takes you through some of the most beautiful landscapes in Norway.
-The tour includes the Bergen Railway, Flåm Railway and a cycling trip down the Flåm valley, kayaking on the Aurlandsfjord with a guide, and a fjord safari with a local guide from Flåm to Gudvangen.
+The tour includes the Bergen Railway, a bike ride down the Flåm valley, kayaking on the Aurlandsfjord with a guide, and a fjord safari with a local guide from Flåm to Gudvangen.

 At 13.25, you meet up with the guide at the boathouse where the kayaks are kept.
 There, you will be given information and you team up two and two in each kayak.
 You will be issued all the equipment you need, and you do not need much prior kayaking experience.
 Children can also participate.
 You now have about three hours to enjoy kayaking on the Aurlandsfjord.
 The guide will tell you some local history and you can enjoy the silence out on the fjord, with steep mountainsides rising straight up from the water.

 The Nærøyfjord is one of the narrowest fjords in Europe.
 In 2005, the Nærøyfjord was inscribed on UNESCO's World Heritage List.
 The safari takes around 1 hour and 20 minutes and ends in Gudvangen.
 During a break in the paddling we will serve bbq-food and water.